tool7/image-processing/README.md

 #### Limitations

-App cannot handle processing images that are too large, so for a good performance please select images that are Full HD (1080p) or below that.
+The app cannot handle processing images that are too large, so for good performance, please select images that are Full HD (1080p) or below that.

 #### Potential optimizations

 Each operation could be processed on the so called “preview” image, a much smaller copy of the original image.
-The only part that needs to be done on the original image is exporting of PNG image.
-The problem that needs to be solved is with kernel operations - e.g. Blur operation would have a much larger effect on the smaller “preview” image compared to the result of processing original image (when exporting PNG) - reason being hardcoded kernel sizes.
+The only thing that needs to be done on the original image is the export of a PNG file.
+The problem that needs to be solved is with kernel operations - for example, a blur operation would have a much larger effect on the smaller “preview” image compared to the result of processing the original image (when exporting PNG) - reason being hardcoded kernel sizes.

 ---